indiqusdocs/yntraa/docs/Subscribers/Networking/VirtualFirewall/DeployingVNFandVMWithinVNF.md

 ## Creating the New Virtual Firewall

-To enhance your network security within the Yntraa cloud platform, you can deploy a virtual firewall that manages and filters traffic between your virtual resources.
+To enhance your network security within the Yntraa Cloud, you can deploy a virtual firewall that manages and filters traffic between your virtual resources.
 This firewall acts as a protective layer, enforcing rules and access controls based on your configuration.

 The following steps guide you through the process of navigating to the correct section, initiating the firewall creation, and completing its configuration: